Savestate2A03/N64-Dilation-Threshold-Mapper/README.md

 Use a logic level shifter so you're not sending 5v logic back to the N64/Controller from the Nano.

+## 8MHz + 3.3v option

+If you have the capabilities to flash the bootloader (ex by ISP or another Ardiuno), there's a [branch of this repo](https://github.com/Savestate2A03/N64-Dilation-Threshold-Mapper/tree/8mhz-3.3v) by [Jademalo](https://github.com/Jademalo) that works at 8MHz which allows for an operating voltage of 3.3v which gets around having to step up the voltage to 5v and having to set up a logic level shifter.

 ## Credits

 Arduino N64 Controller Library by Kai Luke: https://github.com/pothos/arduino-n64-controller-library